 The statement of net position presents the financial position of the Airport at the end of a fiscal year.
 The statement includes all assets, deferred outflows of resources, liabilities, and deferred inflows of resources of the Airport.
 Net position represents the difference between total assets and deferred outflows of resources and total liabilities and deferred inflows of resources and can be viewed as an indicator of the financial health of the Airport.
-During fiscal year 2017, net position increased by \$64.0 million, or 1.3%, over the previous fiscal year.
-Net position increased in fiscal year 2016 by \$124.9 million, or 2.7%, compared to fiscal year 2015.
+During fiscal year 2018, net position increased by \$117.9 million, or 2.4%.
+Net position increased in fiscal year 2017 by \$64.0 million, or 1.3%, compared to fiscal year 2016.